13. The hero enters (continued)

 Varenka Manechka… striped dress

-The Master hardly remembers the name of the woman with whom he lived before he met Margarita.
-I don’t know if Bulgakov had a real prototype in mind for Varenka or Manechka with the striped dress”.
-Both Varenka and Manechka are Russian nicknames, for the first for Barbara, the other for Maria.
+The master hardly remembers the name of the woman with whom he lived before he met Margarita.
+I don’t know if Bulgakov had a real prototype in mind for Varenka or Manechka «with the striped dress».
+Both Varenka and Manechka are Russian nicknames, the first is for Barbara, the other for Maria.

 This fragment reminds of a scene in The Return, a novel written by Andrei Bely (1880-1934), pseudonym of Boris Nikolayevich Bugayev, in which the hero, Yevgeny Handrikov, after a sojourn in a psychiatric hospital, doesn't remember the name of his wife, just the colour of her dress.